Marjolein86/scRNA/README.md

 4.
 - The script in '02.
 Differential gene expression':
-  - This script compares two conditions
+  - This script compares two conditions (for example control versus treatment)
   - Continues upon the analysis from '01.
 RNA-seq single cells' and is only usuable if two conditions were used
-    - For example,  a treatment versus a control
     - After the script '01.
 RNA-seq single cells' is done, it has produced a file named 'clusters.xlsx'.
-      - Analyze clusters to identify cell-types
+      - Analyze these clusters to identify cell-types
       - Create a .csv file names 'clusters.csv' and place it in the working directory
         - 'clusters.csv' should contain:
           - in column A: per row a celltype abbreviation
-          - specify which cluster (should be a number) belongs to which cell-type:
+          - specify which cluster (should be just a number) belongs to which cell-type:
-            - Each following column should contain only one cluster-number
+            - Each column after A should contain only one cluster-number per column

+  - The script '02.
+Differential gene expression' creates an 'Ouput2' folder:
+    - in this folder there will be other folders created, names after each cell type provided in 'clusters.csv'.
+      - Per cell type - folder:
-  - Per cell type, the script in '02.' will create similar plots and files as '01.
+        - similar plots and files as '01.
 RNA-seq single cells'.
         - In  addition, this script will produce:
           - a plot of differentially regulated genes (basemeans vs. fold change)
           - an excel file with the foldchange of the treatment compared to the control